OctopyID/LaraPersonate/README.md

 ### 3.1.
 Basic Usage

-By default, you don't need to do anything, but keep in mind, Impersonation can be done by anyone if you don't define the rules of who can do impersonation or who can be imitated and this can cause serious security problems.
+By default, you don't need to do anything, but keep in mind, Impersonation can be done by anyone if you don't define the rules of who can do impersonation or who can be impersonated.

+> **Warning**
+>
+> Not defining the Impersonation rules in the Model or misdefining them can lead to serious security issues.

 #### 3.1.1.
 Defining Limitation